Jaydubs7/ZSSN/README.md

 ## Endpoints

 ### [Get] api/survivor
--Fetches all survivors, displaying id, name, age, gender and last location
+- Fetches all survivors, displaying id, name, age, gender and last location

 ### [Post] api/survivor
--Add a survivor by defining the following model in the request body:
+- Add a survivor by defining the following model in the request body:
 ```json
 {
 	"name": "John",